-With so many different books written by so many authors over such a long time, how can we conceive of the Bible as a single book?
-Here we come to the Bible's distinctive claim: God uses the words of human authors to speak His message.
-The Bible comes to us with a dual authorship-both human and divine.
-The Spirit of God superintended the writing and the compilation of these many books to form the one book we need to know Him.
-This divine work of the one divine mind ensures that, in all its diversity, the Bible has a unified message.
-One of the most important principles for reading the Bible well is that we must read each individual part in light of the whole message.
-It is a message that is revealed in history, and it is to that story that we now turn.
+With so many different books written by so we conceive of the Bible as a single book?
+God uses the words of human authors to speak dual authorship-both human and divine.
+The compilation of these many books to form the work of the one divine mind ensures that, in all One of the most important principles for individual part in light of the whole message.
+It is to that story that we now turn.